anant00729/poc-soil-grid-callout/README.md

 ## Prerequisites

-1. make sure Python is install in your system
+1. make sure python is install in your system.

 ## Setup